umranyaman/flask-ML-project/README.md

-# Deployment of Machine Learning Model into AWS Cloud ServersFlask-ML-Project
+# Deployment of Machine Learning Model into AWS Cloud Servers

 This project is a spam detector API developed using Flask framework and deployed on AWS Elastic Beanstalk.
 The API uses a machine learning model to classify whether a given text message is spam or not.